Nikolay-Ts/AudioMan/README.md

 ---

-**AudioMan** is an app designed to help students and everyone study or focuses at the task at hand.
+**AudioMan** is an app designed to help students and everyone study or focus at the task at hand.
 When you first open the App the first thing you see is the current track alongside the track cover, which brings your tracks to life.
 If you want to download the apk go to the [releases](https://github.com/Nikolay-Ts/AudioMan/releases/tag/AudioMan).

 <p align="center">